openstack/nova/doc/source/man/nova-rootwrap.rst

 nova ALL = (root) NOPASSWD: /usr/bin/nova-rootwrap /etc/nova/rootwrap.conf *

-To make allowed commands node-specific, your packaging should only install {compute,network,volume}.filters respectively on compute, network and volume nodes (i.e. nova-api nodes should not have any of those files installed).
+To make allowed commands node-specific, your packaging should only install {compute,network}.filters respectively on compute and network nodes (i.e. nova-api nodes should not have any of those files installed).